Barcelona (band): 2000: Zero One Infinity

 In 2000, the band began work on Zero One Infinity, again with producer Kampmann.
-The album includes I Have the Password to Your Shell Account (which received some circulation on the Internet), "Studio Hair Gel", "Robot Trouble" and "Kasey Keller", an ode to the American soccer player.
+The album includes "I Have the Password to Your Shell Account" (which received some circulation on the Internet), "Studio Hair Gel", "Robot Trouble" and "Kasey Keller", an ode to the American soccer player.
 "Studio Hair Gel" and "Robot Trouble" were both released as singles prior to the album and included remixes by Figurine, Dntel and Baxendale.
-The band toured again in the fall of 2000 on ZOI, and the album was well received.
+The band toured again in the fall of 2000 on ZOI, including a live performance at the University of Maryland's WMUC.
+The album was also well received by many music publications such as Pitchfork.
+The band would also record many other their performances in Gainesville, Florida, Lexington, Kentucky, and Wesleyan University in Connecticut.